-This is the fourth in a yearlong series of stories showcasing the research that the Ocean Protection Council supported in partnership with California Sea Grant, with funding from Proposition 84.
+This is the third in a yearlong series of stories showcasing the research that the Ocean Protection Council supported in partnership with California Sea Grant, with funding from Proposition 84.

 Barred sand bass are iconic fish in California, one of the key targets of the world’s largest for-hire sportfishing fleet.
 Its vessels, which can hold as many as a hundred passengers, roam the state’s coastline nearly every day of the year, sometimes making several trips in a day.
 It makes for a bustling economy, to the tune of $3 billion a year.
 Worryingly, though, despite protective harvest restrictions put in place in 2013, the catch of barred sand bass is dwindling.